UrNas/datamodel-v1.1-feedback/README.md

 ## What is not part of this beta?
 1. [Multi column indexes](https://github.com/prisma/prisma/issues/3405) are not of this beta yet.
 We are currently working on implementing them.
 2. [Polymorphic relations](https://github.com/prisma/prisma/issues/3407) are not part of this beta.
 We will make a separate effort to implement them.

+## FAQ

+**How can i migrate my Prisma project with existing data to a new optimised Database schema?
+E.g. join tables have been removed**
+We recommend the following:
+1. Use `prisma export` to export the data from your existing Prisma project.
+1. Copy your existing Datamodel to a new Prisma project and apply your desired optimisations to your Datamodel.
+1. Use `prisma import` to import the data into your new Prisma project.